MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     - **Filter on completion status.** There are many ways to define whether a guide session is “complete”.
 For example, it may be important that the operator visited a completion step.
 Alternatively, you may want to check that a minimum percentage of steps were visited in the session.
 You can filter on these items separately or together.

     - **Filter on role.** In most cases, you’ll want to filter guides by Operator role.
 You may want to filter by Author when you’d like to see data from sessions where an Author is previewing their guide and experiencing it as an operator would.

+> [!IMPORTANT]
+> If sessions have any missing data, they're not included in the Guides Analytics reports.
+For example, sessions that are currently in progress or that are comprised solely of visits to the alignment step will not be included.
+On rare occasions, session data can be lost due to connectivity or other technical issues, resulting in one or more step visits not being correctly recorded or the guide session being interrupted.
+In these cases, the session is excluded from the reports.

 ### Process Time-Tracking report